uqtmiller/uqtmiller.github.io/_pages/recruitment.md

+# Recruitment

-# Recruitment: 2 x postdoc research fellows for 2 years
+I'm recruiting 2 x postdoc research fellows for 2 years in the area of human-centered decision support using AI.

 **Applications close**: Wednesday 27th March 2024 at 11.00pm AEST.

-I'm recruiting two postdocs in human-centered decision support using AI.

 The first position is for a Postdoctoral Research Fellow with experience in human factors, HCI, psychology, or related area.